Kopi Kenangan

 PT Bumi Berkah Boga, operating under the brand name Kopi Kenangan, known as Kenangan Coffee outside of Indonesia, is an Indonesian coffee company and coffeehouse chain.
 Founded in 2017, the company is known for popularizing the business of palm sugar milk coffee in Indonesia.
 Kopi Kenangan is considered successful in filling the price gap between expensive coffee from international retail chains and packaged instant coffee served in traditional coffee stalls.
 The brand’s reputation has strengthened alongside Kopi Kenangan’s business growth, especially after receiving funding from several venture capital firms such as Sequoia India, Arrive, Serena Ventures, and Alpha JWC Ventures.
 Kopi Kenangan plans to expand its international market by introducing the distinctive flavors of Indonesian coffee.

-As of 2024, there are more than outlets in Indonesia, Malaysia, Singapore, Australia and the Philippines.
+As of 2024, there are more than 900 outlets in Indonesia, Malaysia, Singapore, Australia, Taiwan and the Philippines.

 History

 Edward Tirtanata, James Prananto, and Cynthia Chaerunnisa founded Kopi Kenangan in 2017.
 Edward said that he initially worked in the coal business with his father, but it was very challenging and unprofitable.
 This experience led him to switch his business industry to consumer goods.
 According to Tirtanata, consumer goods businesses have the advantage of price control.
 Initially, he chose to enter the tea business with a brand called Lewis & Carroll, as he believed that coffee products and cafés were already abundant in Indonesia.
 However, Tirtanata eventually realized that his strategy was flawed, leading him to pivot to the coffee shop.

-The idea behind the creation of Kopi Kenangan stemmed from Tirtanata’s desire to sell coffee of Starbucks quality but with at an affordable price, considering that Starbucks is seen as a luxury brand in Indonesia.
+The idea behind the creation of Kopi Kenangan stemmed from Tirtanata’s desire to sell coffee of Starbucks quality but at an affordable price, considering that Starbucks is seen as a luxury brand in Indonesia.
 The company’s signature drink, Kopi Kenangan Mantan (literally "Coffee of Ex-Lover Memories"), is a palm sugar milk coffee made with fresh milk instead of condensed milk, mixed with palm sugar.
 Also referred to as "kopi kekinian" (trendy coffee), this type of milk coffee was first introduced by Kopi Temu in 2015, two years before Kopi Kenangan was founded.
 The name "Kenangan Mantan" (which translates to "Memories of an Ex") was coined by Tirtanatato make customers remember the coffee just as they remember their past lovers.
 The company’s logo is said to be inspired by a bleeding heart.